Northern Ireland

 Currency : Pound Sterling (GBP)

 These two new polymer notes were released on 27/02/2019 (together with those issued by the Danske Bank and Bank of Ireland).
 These notes are both dated 12/04/2018.
 Unlike those issued by the Bank of Ireland and Danske Bank, these two notes are printed in vertical format front and back.
 However this is not the first time a vertical note has been issued in Northern Ireland despite it has been reported by so many.
 In 1999, the Northern Bank issued a £5 pounds polymer note which is also in vertical format.
 Only 20 years ago and people have forgotten all about this.
-In fact that Northern Bank note was the first polymer note ever issued in the United Kingdom.
+In fact, the Northern Bank note was the first polymer note ever issued in the United Kingdom.

 Also unlike those polymer notes issued by the Bank of Ireland and Danske Bank, these two notes are both dated 2018, and not 2017.